 It would be interesting to know which strategy is more cost effective based on the costs of phase 2 and phase 3 trials per number of patients.

 The above exercises considered “drug discovery” with randomized clinical trials.
 What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?
+4/10 points—Your answer lacks comments on the fact that the principles of the drug discovery process apply to any scientific setting where the ultimate goal is to discover important scientific facts as well as a discussion of limited resources.
+You also needed to discuss the relative decrease in importance of large confirmatory observational studies when hypotheses that pass the screening phase can be confirmed in interventional studies, etc.

 In observational studies, the results will be subject to unmeasured confounding as the “exposed” and “unexposed” groups will likely differ on other risk factors for the disease.
 In addition, there is a greater risk of measurement error & misclassification of exposure, since it is not assigned by the investigator.
 Finally, in moving between “screening” and “confirmatory” studies, it may be easier to change endpoints or target populations based on the initial study results, which could inflate the type I error.